 For puppies, bedding that is washable and will hold up through chewing phases are ideal.
 It is a good idea to have an extra one on hand in case there is a need to wash while your puppy is house training.

-By keeping it basic for younger puppies, has worked out best for us here but, for young adults up to senior Giant Schnauzers the best beds of been K9 Ballistics, Big Barker and Kuranda Dog Beds.
-For large breeds, it is important to get them up and off of hard floor surfaces to help support their large bone structure.
+By keeping it basic for younger puppies, has worked out best for us here but, for young adults up to senior Giant Schnauzers the best beds have been Kuranda Dog Beds, Big Barker and K9 Ballistics, all built specifically for large breeds.
+It is important to get them up and off of hard floor surfaces to help support their large bone structure.

 At 8-weeks the right sized collars measure approximately 10-16 inches.
 When walking your dog be sure you have a durable collar and not the breakaway style.
 Whether you use a collar and leash or a front clip harness, it’s crucial to train your puppy to walk on a “loose leash”.
 There is a lot happening in the throat area that you don’t want to cause any damage to.
 Back clip harnesses encourage pulling like sled dogs, therefore we don’t recommend this type of harness.
 We also discourage the use of retractable leashes for safety reasons.
 If you are having trouble walking without pulling, the Halti Head Collars have been successfully used by many Giant Schnauzer owners.
 If you find you are still having trouble, get with a professional trainer in your area.